Blazon of Arms for Clifford Brunetti:

 - Badge – “Encircled by a Jujutsu Belt tied in base Purpure an Owl displayed Or charged on the breast with a Chevron and holding in each foot a Roundel Vert.”

-Meaning of Crest and Arms:
+Meaning of Arms and Crest:

 - Arms – The saltire cross is the Greek “Chi” which spells the first letter of Clifford.
 It is also a powerful and ancient protective symbol, an allusion to many years in the protection of others in military, state, and private sectors.
-The four fireballs represent four children; each born in a different season.
+The four fireballs represent the armiger’s four children; each born in a different season.
 The fireball on top represents the summer solstice, the two in the middle represent the two equinoxes, and lower fireball represents the winter solstice.
 Fireballs also allude to a maternal great grandfather Sir Peter Ball, First Baronet of Mamhead, Devonshire, who bore three fireballs on his arms.

 - Crest – The red cliff is the Ness of Shaldon.
 The owl is Balthazar, a horned owl and an allusion to military service in the U.S. Air Force.
 The Great Horned Owl has no equal in the sky.
 It is swift, silent, and deadly at night.
 The gold owl represents wisdom; “How much better to get wisdom than gold!,” (Proverbs 16:16).